 The possibility of constant communication from all elements of your ART helps strengthen cross-team collaboration and provides team members with a platform to submit comments, changes, or concerns.

-It eliminates the knowledge gaps caused by analog planning
+Online PI Planning tools eliminate the knowledge gaps caused by analog planning

 One of the huge complaints about the modern enterprise is that information gets siloed between different departments and teams.
 One of the ways to combat siloing is by putting information in a digital tool, accessible to all.
 In addition to constant communication, a digital program increment planning board also allows for constant visibility into all team activities and milestones.